 About

-My research primarily focuses on ethical issues that arise from the interactions between social structures and individuals.
+I am an Assistant Professor in the Department of Philosophy at the University of Connecticut (UConn).
 I specialize in ethics (including AI and tech ethics), social and political philosophy, and feminist philosophy.
 I also have research interests in developing Taiwanese philosophy, an area that is still in its embryonic stage.

 Here is my CV.
 You can contact me at tinganlin@uconn.edu.